 We will leave a detailed analysis of the various cases to future work but will finish by making some preliminary comments about the factorised $\disc_1\times\disc_2$ background.
 To understand in more detail what this solution represents in terms of a brane set-up it proves instructive to analyse it around its various singular points.
 First, fixing a generic $x \in (0,x_0)$, we see that the solution behaves exactly as the eleven-dimensional solutions described before.
 Indeed, zooming in around $w\rightarrow0$ and $(w,\mu)\rightarrow (w_0,1)$ we find the same singular behaviour as in section \ref{subsec:regularity}, corresponding to a stack of smeared M5s and a KK-monopole respectively.
 On the other hand, fixing a generic point $w \in (0,w_0)$, near $x_0$ the solution again behaves as a KK-monopole, but with the roles of the two discs interchanged.
 Near $x\rightarrow 0$, however, the behaviour is rather different.
 For generic $w$ the metric at this locus is completely regular.
-This is in contrast with the result obtained by uplifting the five-dimensional solutions to IIB supergravity where the analogous limit was seen to correspond to D3 branes smeared over three directions \cite{Couzens:2021tnv}.
+This is in contrast with the result obtained by uplifting the five-dimensional solutions to IIB supergravity where the analogous limit was seen to correspond to D3-branes smeared over three directions \cite{Couzens:2021tnv}.
 It is only in the simultaneous limit $(x,w,\mu)\rightarrow (0,w_0,1)$ that the metric becomes singular.
-At this point the metric takes the form of a intersection of a KK-monopole with a stack of (smeared) M5 branes.
+At this point the metric takes the form of a intersection of a KK-monopole with a stack of (smeared) M5-branes.
+In addition, one can compute the anomalies of the dual theories using the same tools as in \cite{Benini:2012cz,Benini:2013cda}.
 While a comprehensive analysis of this singularity is beyond the scope of this project, delving deeper into the intricacies of these singularities would undoubtedly yield intriguing insights.